christianspecht/scm-backup-docs/source/config-bitbucket.rst

 .. warning::

     In the past, Bitbucket used app passwords for this.
-App passwords are now replaced by API tokens and all existing app passwords will be disabled June 9, 2026 (`1 <https://www.atlassian.com/blog/bitbucket/bitbucket-cloud-transitions-to-api-tokens-enhancing-security-with-app-password-deprecation>`__, `2 <https://www.atlassian.com/blog/bitbucket/bitbucket-cloud-enters-phase-2-of-app-password-deprecation>`__).
+App passwords are now replaced by API tokens and all existing app passwords will be disabled June 9, 2026 (source: `1 <https://www.atlassian.com/blog/bitbucket/bitbucket-cloud-transitions-to-api-tokens-enhancing-security-with-app-password-deprecation>`__, `2 <https://www.atlassian.com/blog/bitbucket/bitbucket-cloud-enters-phase-2-of-app-password-deprecation>`__).

     If you're currently using app passwords to authenticate SCM Backup, you must replace them by API tokens before June 9, 2026.